thinktecture/relayserver/docs/deployment.md

 your own container images.

-While at least the server-side components are intended to be deployed in containers, it is of course still possible to build a custom host executable for each  and run it as a Windows service or linux daemon.
+While at least the server-side components are intended to be deployed in containers, it is of course still possible to build a custom host executable for each service and run it as a Windows service or Linux daemon.

 ## Introduction

-RelayServer deployments consists of multiple instances (pods) of different containers which handle specific tasks.
+RelayServer deployments consist of multiple instances (pods) of different containers which handle specific tasks.

 ## Prerequisites

 * RabbitMQ
   The default server-to-server transport channels are based on the RabbitMQ message queue service.
-RelayServer needs at least a single functional RabbitMQ node to connect to.
-However, it is strongly suggested that you provide a multi-node RabbitMQ cluster so that the system can continue to work in case of any failure (i.e. hardware problem) that might cause a RabbitMQ node to be not available for a certain amount of time.
+RelayServer needs at least one single functional RabbitMQ node to connect to.
+However, it is strongly suggested that you provide a multi-node RabbitMQ cluster so that the system can continue to work in case of any failure (i.e. hardware problem) that might cause a RabbitMQ node to be unavailable for a certain amount of time.

   **DO** set up and operate a reliable, highly available (HA) and performant RabbitMQ cluster.
   **Do NOT** use the example / development RabbitMQ containers from this repository in production.
 * Database
-  RelayServer by default supports both PostgreSQL and MS SQL Server for configuration and statistics storage.
+  RelayServer by default supports both PostgreSQL and Microsoft SQL Server for configuration and statistics storage.
   As with the message queue, you need a reliable HA database cluster when the RelayServer setup should be resilient to failures.

-  **DO** set up and operate a reliable, highly available (HA) and performant PostgreSQL or MS SQL Server cluster.
+  **DO** set up and operate a reliable, highly available (HA) and performant PostgreSQL or Microsoft SQL Server cluster.
   **Do NOT** use the example / development database containers from this repository in production.

 ## RelayServer Components